Hustle: The Power to charge your life with Money by Niel Patel

 This is the 2nd book review from my article series: Unpacking My Library

 Neil Patel is born in London, California.
 He is the co-founder of Crazy Egg and Hello Bar.
 He helps companies like NBC, GM, HP, and Viacom and other major brands in growing their revenue.
 Neil Patel was also named a Top Entrepreneur Under the Age of 30 by President Obama.
-He speaks around the world and lives in Seattle, Washington.
+He speaks to the world and lives in Seattle, Washington.

-Patrick Vlaskovits, arrived to California from Hungary when he was 6 year old.
+Patrick Vlaskovits, arrived in California from Hungary when he was 6 years old.
 He is an entrepreneur and the New York Times bestselling author of The Lean Entrepreneur.
 His writing has been highlighted in the Harvard Business Review and the Wall Street Journal, and he speaks at technology conferences nationally and internationally, including SXSW, GROW Conference, The Turing Festival, and The Lean Startup Conference.
 He is founder and CEO of Superpowered Inc. He along with his family (his wife and three children) live in Austin, Texas.

 Jonas Koffler, is a creative media consultant, producer, writer, and entrepreneur.
 He gives opinions internationally recognized thought leaders, TED speakers, and creative artists, helps organizations innovate, develops strategy and intellectual property for startups, billion-dollar companies, and nonprofit organizations alike, invests in new ventures, and has contributed to numerous bestselling books, music, TV and film projects at his boutique storytelling consultancy, KofflerPictures.com.
 A stroke survivor-turned-yoga practitioner, he cofounded Radical Wellness Inc. and has developed one of the leading online communities for self-care.
 He and his wife break down their time between Austin, Texas, New York, and Vancouver, Canada, where he is presently developing a narrative feature film project.